awslabs/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

 ## Integration Tests

 ### IAM Profile Tests
 1. The IAM profile tests are disabled by default because they require valid IAM profiles.
 They can be enabled by exporting environment variable `ENABLE_PROFILE_TEST` to `true`.
-Follow below instructions for setting up valid IAM profiles and required environmenr variables.
+Follow below instructions for setting up valid IAM profiles and required environment variables.
 #### Windows
 1. `cd` to repository root.
-Set environment variable REPOSITORY_ROOT to your repository root.
+Set the environment variable `REPOSITORY_ROOT` to your repository root.
 2. Run `.\src\tests\input\create_credentials_file.ps1` to create credential files for testing.
 Note that this script will write AWS IAM credentials file `src\tests\input\credentials`.
 3. Set environment variable AWS_SHARED_CREDENTIALS_FILE to the newly created credentials file.

 #### Linux or macOS
 1. `cd` to repository root.
-Set environment variable REPOSITORY_ROOT to your repository root
+Set environment variable `REPOSITORY_ROOT` to your repository root

     `export REPOSITORY_ROOT=<your repository root>`
 2. Run `./src/tests/input/create_credentials_file.sh` from the respository root to create credential files for testing.
 Note that this script will write AWS IAM credentials file `src/tests/input/credentials`.
-3. Set environment variable AWS_SHARED_CREDENTIALS_FILE to the newly created credentials file.
+3. Set environment variable `AWS_SHARED_CREDENTIALS_FILE` to the newly created credentials file.

     `export AWS_SHARED_CREDENTIALS_FILE=$REPOSITORY_ROOT/src/tests/input/credentials`